-3. April 2018.
-The prisoners here were eventually liberated when the French were overturned in 1954.
+April 2018.
+The prisoners at Hoa Lo Prison were eventually liberated when the French were overturned in 1954.
 This striking memorial wall at the back of the complex stands in tribute to all those who lost their lives here in defense of their country and the ideals laid forth by revolutionary leader Ho Chi Minh.

-For more on Vietnam’s amazing capital, have a look at more My 5s from around Hanoi.
+For more on Vietnam’s amazing capital, have a look at more of my pieces from around Hanoi.